CP1401/Practicals/prac_06/README.md

 BMI 16.3, considered underweight
 BMI 32.0, considered obese
 ```
+Note that we do not want to write the above to the file - that's what we see on the screen.
+The file only contains the BMI values.

 ## 5. File Filter
 File: `file_filter.py`

-Write a program that reads a file and "filters" it, writing only certain lines to another file.
+Write a program that _reads_ a file and "filters" it, _writing_ only certain lines to another file.
 In the lecture, we wrote a program that read [letter.txt](./letter.txt) and printed every line that started with a capital.

-For this program, write a program that asks the user for three things:
+For this exercise, write a program that asks the user for three things:
 - input file name
 - output file name
-- a search string to look for lines that start with
+- a search string to look for lines that contain it

-Read the input file, and then for each line that starts with the search string, write those to the output file.
+Read the input file, and then for each line that contains the search string, write that line to the output file.

+### Extensions (Optional):

+- Get your program to search for lines that start with the search string.
+  Python has a very helpful string method for this: `startswith`.
+  `"hello".startswith("he")  # this is True`
+  E.g. Lindsay starts a lot of sentences with "So".
+So, if you had a [transcript file](./transcript.txt) of one of his lectures and searched for "So", you could make a new file that contained those sentences.
+- Filter in other ways (not based on a user string), like lines that start with numbers or vowels or white space, etc.

 ### Interesting Examples:
+You would need to `strip()` the lines to account for indenting in some of these.

-- This file is a "Markdown" text file.
+- The practical instructions file you are reading now is a "Markdown" text file.
 The headings all start with '#'.
     If the user chose this file and searched for '#', then the output file would contain all of the headings.
 - Similarly, HTML headings are `<h1>`, `<h2>` etc. so you could filter/strip those.
-- Python comments use `#` or `"""`, so why not try writing getting your program to extract just the comments.
+- Python comments use `#` or `"""`, so why not try getting your program to extract just the comments.
-    You would need to `strip()` the lines to account for indenting.

-### Extensions (Optional):

-- Get your program to simply search for lines that have the search string _anywhere_
-    Lindsay starts a lot of sentences with "So".
-If you had a [transcript file](./transcript.txt) of one of his lectures and searched for "So", you could make a new file that contained those sentences.
-- Filter in other ways (not based on a user string), like lines that start with numbers or vowels or white space, etc.

 ### How are you going with the fundamentals?

-In *all* of your programs by now, you should have clear ideas about the fundamental principles we've learned, so (example):
+In *all* of your programs by now, you should have clear ideas about the fundamental principles we've learned, so how would these principles apply to this exercise/program?

 - You know if you have to refer to the filename (literal) more than once, then it should be a...
 CONSTANT,
-- You know SRP... your functions should not (usually) print, when they should return... so you can reuse the exact same function from prac 6 for this program,
+- You know SRP... your functions should not (usually) print, when they should return... so you can reuse the exact same (bmi) function from prac 6 for this program,
-- You know your names must be meaningful,
+- The above is also an example of DRY - don't repeat yourself with a function that is really similar to one you already have,
 - You know you use definite iteration (for loop) for things like a fixed number of times,
 - You know every time you open a file, you should close it as soon as you're finished,
+- You know your names must be meaningful,
 - You know programming is fun...

 ## 6. Strings